WILLATRONIX/willatronix.com/br-2024/build-process.md

 Redid the interior to match the correct scale.
 ![Image](/img/br-2024/build-process/31.png)

-Moved the bed and added a stove connected to the gas canisters, draws and a wood burner.
+Moved the bed and added a stove connected to the gas canisters, drawers and a wood burner.
 ![Image](/img/br-2024/build-process/32.png)

 Added an attic entrance.